CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what and why changes were made to your code

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+The GitHub documentation that can be accessed on : https://docs.github.com/en